benchANT/SingleStore-Pinecone-Zilliz-Vector-Benchmark/README.md

 # Vector Search Performance Benchmark of SingleStore, Pinecone and Zilliz  - Data Set

-This repo contains the associated raw benchmark results of the benchANT blog post [Vector Search Performance Benchmark of SingleStore, Pinecone and Zilliz](TODO).
+This repository contains the associated raw benchmark results of the benchANT blog post [Vector Search Performance Benchmark of SingleStore, Pinecone and Zilliz](https://benchant.com/blog/single-store-vector-vs-pinecone-zilliz-2025) and the associated SingleStore blog post [SingleStore Matches Vector Search Performance of Pinecone and Zilliz](https://www.singlestore.com/blog/singlestore-matches-vector-search-performance-of-pinecone-and-zilliz/).

 The `results` folder contains the data for the six benchmark cases:
 - `SingleStore S2`